josh-mchugh/programming-scala/chapter-9/README.md

 ## MatchWithValsError.scala & MatchWithValsOk.scala
 Scala pattern matching has some expectations when pattern matching.
 It expects pattern variables to start with lowercase letters and constants to start with uppercase letter.
 Scala will throw a compile error when a constant is in lowercase.

+## TradeProcessor.scala & ThingsAcceptor.scala
+Scala has special classes called 'case classes' which are used in pattern matching.
+Case classes allow for classes to be pattern matched with the information in the classes.
+When passing a case classes of Any type through a pattern match, becareful of what you send as you may send a companion object or a function instead of an instance of case class.